Top Tips to Help You Get Noticed on Linkedin

 Publish articles, and then publish some more

 Be an author with LinkedIn’s publishing function.
-Publishing articles is a great way for you to share expert knowledge, engage with readers, and boost credibility.
+Publishing articles is a great way for you to share expert knowledge, engage with readers, boost credibility, and get noticed.